rowanmanning/toolchain/README.md

 }
 ```

-In the example above, we're importing the [Mocha plugin](plugins/mocha#readme) plugin to collect code coverage automatically.
+In the example above, we're configuring the [Mocha plugin](plugins/mocha#readme) plugin to collect code coverage automatically.

 #### Workflows